 Tip 4: Tailor board pack content as needed.

 Depending on your organization and time of year, your board meetings and board packages will vary.
 If your Annual General Meeting (AGM) is coming up, or if you need to prepare for a special committee meeting or emergency meeting, specific documents will be required.
 Take time to consider the purpose of each meeting and showcase what’s relevant.
-For example, see our checklist if you’re currently planning your next annual shareholder meeting.
+For example, see our AGM checklist if you’re currently planning your next annual shareholder meeting.

 Tip 5: Timing is everything.